wacncontent/CustomizeTool/removeCommentOutput2/articles/notification-hubs/notification-hubs-kindle-get-started.md

 ## Create an API key

-1. Open a command prompt with administrator privileges.
+1. Open a command prompt with Administrator privileges.
 2. Navigate to the Android SDK folder.
 3. Enter the following command: